Using Groups to Succeed With Your Emergency Notification System

 Groups based on departments are formed by what division of the company the person works in.
 These types of groupings are useful if a team needs an alert for a particular kind of incident.
 For example, in the event of an IT security breach, it is necessary to notify the entire IT department.
 Grouping the IT team together within the system provides a seamless notification process to inform them of the breach, hasten the recovery, and mitigate loss.

-- Integration – gives you the ability to integrate with critical applications like building security system, panic buttons, active directory, and more.
+- Integration – Gives you the ability to integrate with critical applications like building security systems, panic buttons, active directory, and more.

 We could go on and on about various ways to form your groups, but at AlertMedia, we provide you with a dedicated customer success rep that will help you strategically build your groups in a way that makes the most sense to your organization.